 The Group operates across the housing, industrial and commercial, smart metering, and utility maintenance and ownership sectors and its services range from the design, installation, modification, ownership and maintenance of utility infrastructure for projects of all sizes and complexity.
 Fulcrum is also a Meter Asset Manager (MAM) and Meter Operator (MOP), owning and operating meter assets across mainland UK.
 The business is also licensed as an Independent Gas Transporter (iGT) and Independent Distribution Network Operator (iDNO), owning and operating gas and electrical assets that connect properties to the main UK gas and electricity networks.

 Fulcrum currently employs approximately 320 people (including agency staff and consultants).
-It operates from its head office in Sheffield, its specialist electrical division in Higham and satellite depots across mainland UK.
+It operates from its head office in Sheffield, its specialist electrical division in Bury St Edmunds and satellite depots across mainland UK.